Most organisations invest in training to build capability, reduce risk and improve performance.

 You do not need one supplier, but you do need one message

 Not every program needs to come from the same training provider.
-Many organisations use several specialist providers, and that can work well.
+Many organisations use several specialist providers or design programs in-house, and that can work well.
 The key is whether each program supports the same broader strategy.

 - What capability are we trying to build?

-These questions shift the focus from “What training do we need?” to “What capability are we building?”
+These questions shift the focus from “What training do we need?” to “What capability are we building, and what learning journey will get us there?”

 The aim is not more training.
 The aim is learning that changes everyday decisions, conversations and actions.